SunPower: Growth

-Recent history

 SunPower acquired Sunray Renewable Energy, a solar panel company based in Italy, for $277 million in 2010, in order to expand in Europe.
 The following year, SunPower cut back production due to an overall market decline in solar power purchases.
 SunPower also announced the French oil and gas company Total was acquiring a majority interest in SunPower for $1.37 billion.
 In 2012, SunPower founder Richard Swanson retired, though he continued to serve on the SunPower advisory board.

 By 2013, SunPower's revenues rebounded and it started expanding its manufacturing facilities again.
 That same year, it acquired Greenbotics, which developed automated cleaning systems for solar panels, and Dragonfly, which developed solar micro-inverters.
 This was followed by SunPower's 2014 acquisition of SolarBridge, which developed microinverters used to improve the efficiency of solar panels.
+In 2018, SunPower sold its microinverter business to Enphase Energy and since that time Sunpower has used Enphase microinverters in all AC module products.

 In 2014, SunPower raised $220 million from Bank of America and Merrill Lynch, in order to fund customer financing options.
 That same year, SunPower invested $20 million in a home energy app company called Tendril.
 As part of the deal, the two companies began integrating their products, so the home automation software from Tendril could time heavy energy use for when the solar panels are generating the most power.

+Spin-offs

-In 2019, SunPower announced it was going to spin-off its manufacturing division into a separate business in Singapore named Maxeon Solar Technologies.
+In 2019, SunPower announced it was going to spin off its manufacturing division into a separate business in Singapore named Maxeon Solar Technologies.
 As part of the deal, Tianjin Zhonghuan Semiconductor Co invested $298 million for a 29% interest in Maxeon.
 The remaining SunPower business became focused on services, installation, batteries, and other products.
-In 2021, former CEO Tom Werner retired and Peter Faricy took his place as CEO of SunPower.
+In 2021, Tom Werner retired as CEO and Peter Faricy took his place as CEO.

-In February 2022, SunPower investor TotalEnergies purchased SunPower's commercial and industrial divisions for $250 million, as part of SunPower's transition to focusing on residential installations.
-In May 2022, SunPower announced a partnership with IKEA to sell to customers in their California stores.